Broome to Darwin

 You’re in the Victoria River Region.
 And now, you might want to start looking out for crocodiles – so don’t stay too close to the river!
 Visit the Gregory Tree and camp overnight before heading to the next destination.

 Head to Mataranka to check out some nice hot springs.
-Very close to these ones are the possible more beautiful ‘Bitter Springs’.
-Grab a noodle and float down the springs.
-Elsie National Park is nearby if you feel like a walk.
+Very close to these ones are the possibly more beautiful ‘Bitter Springs’.
+Elsey National Park is nearby if you feel like a walk.

-Nitmiluk National park is the real attraction.
-You can go bushwalking, swimming and canoeing (although canoeing is very expensive).
+Nitmiluk National Park is the real attraction.
+You can go bushwalking, swimming, and canoeing (although canoeing is very expensive).
 Butterfly Gorge is recommended.
 You can also check out Edith Falls.
-We recommend camping nearby the night before, so you can start your hike early and avoid the heat of they day
+We recommend camping nearby the night before, so you can start your hike early and avoid the heat of the day.

 Visit the famous Kakadu National Park.
-There are many gorges to see, some great lookouts, wetlands and a town within the park.
-Make sure to check out Ubirr for sunset, visit the Aboriginal art and spot some crocs at Cahills Crossing.
-On day 13 leave the park and camp in or near to Litchfield to take full advantage of the next day
+There are many gorges to see, some great lookouts, wetlands, and a town within the park.
+Make sure to visit the Aboriginal art and spot some crocs at Cahills Crossing.
+On day 11 leave the park and camp in or near to Litchfield to take full advantage of the next day

 Broome to Darwin